edubart/nelua-lang/docs/pages/libraries.md

 Note that this is only needed to be called when the GC is disabled.

-CAUTION: Destroying a coroutine before `"dead"` state will not execute its defer statements.
+*Remarks*: Destroying a coroutine before `"dead"` state will not execute its defer statements.

 ### coroutine.isyieldable